aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 | (0, 2) | (1, 2) | (2, 2) | (3, 2) |
 | (0, 3) | (1, 3) | (2, 3) | (3, 3) |

-This Java code shows you how to specify the numbering for cells in a table:
+This Javascript code shows you how to specify the numbering for cells in a table:

 ```javascript
     // Instantiates a Presentation class that represents a PPTX file